-Your credit score considers your credit card balances in relation to their respective credit limits (this ratio is known as your credit utilization) and your total credit card balances compared to your aggregate or total credit limits.
-This part is 30% of your credit score.
+Your credit score considers your credit card balances in relation to their respective credit limits—this ratio is known as your credit utilization—and your total credit card balances compared to your aggregate or total credit limit.
+This accounts for 30% of your credit score.
 The higher your credit utilization, meaning the higher your balances are compared to their credit limit, the lower your credit score will be.

-If you transfer a balance to a credit card with a lower credit limit than the previous card, your credit utilization will go up and you could lose credit score points.
+If you transfer a balance to a credit card with a lower credit limit than the previous card, your credit utilization percentage for that card will go up and you could lose credit score points.
 Fortunately, you can regain lost credit score points by paying down your balance quickly.
 Ideally, your credit card balances should be below 30% of the credit limit.

-Age of credit measures how long you've been using credit and counts for 15% of your credit score.
+Age of credit measures how long you've been using credit and accounts for 15% of your credit score.
 This part of the credit scoring calculation averages the length of your credit accounts and the age of your oldest account.
-If you remember averaging from grade school math, you can see how opening new credit card accounts will lower your average credit age.
-It's similar to how a bad test grade would drop your total grade for the class.
+Adding a brand new card into your credit mix will automatically bring down the average age of your credit.

 Transferring your credit card balance to an account that's already open won't damage your credit score in terms of credit age.
 However, if you open a new credit card, your average age of credit will decrease.